 In your third year there are a few important events that you need to pay attention to.
 This document aims to describe: the course list, finding a bachelor assignment and requesting approval and applying for the bachelor exam.

-Make a plan for your third year which includes the modules that are required for the admission of your master of your choice and the bachelor assignment.
-If you have EC’s left, you can fill those in with minor or other modules that complement the rest of your AT curriculum.
+Make a plan for your third year which includes the modules that are required for the admission of your master's of your choice and the bachelor assignment.
+If you have EC’s left, you can fill those in with minor or other modules or courses that complement the rest of your AT curriculum.
 Please note that your third year programme needs to be approved by the Examination Board before you are able to start with the third year.
 In principle, it is not allowed to take first year modules in your third year.
 The exception to this rule is that you are allowed to take a first year module if this is part of the admission requirements of your master's programme.
 Overlap between the modules of your choice and previous taken modules isn't allowed.

 Have the form ‘Request agreement for admission to the master programme’ signed by the master of your choice (it is not compulsory but we strongly advise you to do so).

 In case you need (more) help compiling your course list, consult the AT study advisor.

 Make sure your course load of the programme is at least 180 EC.